 - Family members need to remind them to bathe and dress appropriately.

-- They may exhibit inappropriate and disturbed behaviour: becoming irritable and agitated, experiencing hallucinations and delusions.
+- They may exhibit inappropriate and disturbing behaviour: becoming irritable and agitated, experiencing hallucinations and delusions.

 At the final stage of the disease, patients are dependent on others for basic activities such as dressing, bathing, going to the toilet and eating.